-I grew up in Zürich and have been tinkering with computers for as long as I can remember.
-What started as building mods for games I loved turned into studying Informatics at the University of Zürich, where I spent seven years — first a Bachelor's in Software Systems, then a Master's specializing in Artificial Intelligence.
-For my bachelor thesis I built a general-purpose range join algorithm for PostgreSQL, which won the UZH Semester Award.
+I grew up in Galgenen in the canton of Schwyz and, after a year of military service, studied Informatics at the University of Zürich, where I spent over six years — first a Bachelor's in Software Systems, then a Master's specializing in Artificial Intelligence.
+For my bachelor thesis I built a general-purpose range join algorithm for PostgreSQL, which won the Semesterpreis HS20 — a faculty-level award from the Faculty of Business, Economics and Informatics, recognizing one of only four students across the entire faculty that semester.
+The thesis took me to the Free University of Bozen-Bolzano for a research stay in South Tyrol.
 For my master's I dove into time series databases and the Kronecker decomposition — an unusual intersection of linear algebra and data compression that I found genuinely fascinating.
+The programme included an exchange semester at the National Taiwan University in Taipei, where I lived for four months, took a semester of Mandarin, and explored East Asia.

 Throughout my studies I was always working alongside.
 My first real software job was at swissbiomechanics, an ETH spin-off, where I single-handedly built a Java application for tracking biomedical analyses and generating clinical reports.
 That threw me into the deep end of stakeholder communication and independent project ownership at twenty-two.
 From there I moved to PolygonSoftware, a startup founded by fellow UZH graduates, where I spent three years leading full-stack development and diving into computer vision and machine learning.
 I designed architectures, supervised dev teams, and talked directly with clients — the kind of small-company work where you end up doing a bit of everything and learning fast.

-These days I'm a Professional AI Engineer at bbv Software Services in Zürich, where I work on the bbv AI Hub — a Swiss-made, model-agnostic enterprise AI platform that's going open source.
-My day-to-day is building RAG pipelines, agentic workflows, and LLM integrations across enterprise systems.
+These days I'm a Professional AI Engineer at bbv Software Services in Zürich, where I'm developing the Swiss AI Hub together with my team — a comprehensive, Swiss-made enterprise AI platform — and design its architecture together with the software architect.
+Beyond the platform, I design and implement customized AI solutions — especially RAG systems — for customer projects in industry and market research, and serve as technical lead (Dev Lead) on these AI projects.
+I also operate and maintain the platform at customer sites.
 It sits at the exact intersection of my interests: real engineering problems, cutting-edge AI, and the challenge of making complex technology usable and trustworthy for organisations that can't afford to get it wrong.

 I also speak and write about AI-augmented software engineering — how AI is changing the way we build software, not just the software itself.
 I've given talks at the FHNW Alumni Event and bbv webinars on practical methods for integrating AI into the development lifecycle, from requirements analysis through to testing.

 My technical toolkit centres on Python, TypeScript, and Java/Kotlin, with deep experience in agent orchestration, RAG, and the Model Context Protocol.
-I'm fluent in German, English, and French.
+I'm fluent in German and English, and speak some French.
 And when I'm not coding — hot tea, cold beer, good food, thick books, old music, and long boardgame nights.

 bbv webinar on practical methods, tools, and proven strategies for integrating AI into the software development lifecycle — from requirements analysis through code development to testing.

-Swiss-made, model-agnostic enterprise AI platform — soon to be open-sourced.
+Swiss-made, model-agnostic enterprise AI platform.
 Listed on Siemens Xcelerator, certified Swiss Made Software.

 Feel free to reach out — I'm happy to chat.